CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"purifiable": false, //Sets if the mutation be purified (default: true) "profession": true, //Trait is a starting profession special trait. (default: false) "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu "vanity": false, //Trait can be changed any time with no cost, like hair, eye color and skin color "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
+"purifiable": false, //Sets if the mutation be purified (default: true) "profession": true, //Trait is a starting profession special trait. (default: false) "debug": false,     //Trait is for debug purposes (default: false) "player_display": true, //Trait is displayed in the `@` player display menu and mutations screen "vanity": false, //Trait can be changed any time with no cost, like hair, eye color and skin color "category": ["MUTCAT_BIRD", "MUTCAT_INSECT"], // Categories containing this mutation
 // prereqs and prereqs2 specify prerequisites of the current mutation